AngieC96/advanced_programming_2019-20/exam/readme_COMMENTED.md

   The user don't have to know the class Node!
 It only have to know that there is the pair!

-- If the two classes are templates with all and only the same templates make sense to put them one into another, otherwise NO! → Node can have just one template `T`, and not two (key and value)
+- If the two classes are templated with all and only the same templates make sense to put them one into another, otherwise NO! → Node can have just one template `T`, and not two (key and value)

   ```c++
   template <typename T>